KanawhaITSecurity/codewv/README.md

 of the project; by merely guiding the traveler, we are able to use our general skills to assist them in learning the subjects themselves.
 I don't have to know HTML in order to help a traveler learn HTML, I merely have to be available to help guide them down the path by using research and problem solving techniques.

+Watch the movie at coewv.org then check out the free training on the training page.